 Do you remember back 30 years ago when priesthood and Sunday School were held in the mornings and then we would come back for sacrament meeting in the evening?
 I am sure some of you do.
 I do.

 I was the only member in my family.
 I was a senior in high school.
 I would sit alone in our little country chapel.
-The cold winter nights were warmed by the hymns of Zion, tunes that I had never sung before but that seemed like old friends.
-I was welcomed by the hands and hugs of the people of my wonderful little ward.
+No carpet on the floors, no pads on the benches, but the Comforter was there.
+The cold winter nights were warmed by the hymns of Zion, tunes that I had never sung before but seemed like old friends.
+I was welcomed by the hands and hugs of the people of my little ward.
 The chapel was not full of people, but it was full of the Spirit.
 It was a sweet time in my life, still precious to me many years later.

 This is what this song reminds me of.
 I hope you enjoy it, too.
 (I’m not sure if this video is from the same conference session, but it is the same arrangement.)